tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 10. On receipt of the ACK message, the responder updates its send key and epoch value.

-## Legend used in Figures

-The following variables are used in the state machine diagrams below.

-- rx - current, accepted receive epoch.
-- tx - current transmit epoch used for tagging outgoing messages.
-- E - initial epoch value.
-- updating - true while a key-update handshake is in progress.
-- accepted - set to true after an accepted Resp; indicates the peer has agreed to proceed with the update and that new key material can be derived.
-- old_rx - the previous receive epoch remembered during retention.
-- retain_old - when true, receiver accepts tags old_rx and rx.
-- tag=... - the TX-epoch value written on an outgoing message.
-- e==... - the tag carried on an incoming message (what the peer sent).
-- Req / Resp(true or false) / NKU / ACK / APP - protocol message types.
-- FINISHED / START/IDLE / WAIT_RESP / SENT_NKU / WAIT_R_NKU - diagram
-  states; FINISHED denotes the steady state after success or reject.

 ## State Machine (Initiator)